ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 ### aiThreadsAppendUserMessage

-> AiThreadMessageLike aiThreadsAppendUserMessage(aiThreadsAppendUserMessage\_request)
+> aiThreadsAppendUserMessage_200_response aiThreadsAppendUserMessage(aiThreadsAppendUserMessage\_request)

 `POST /api/2.0/ai/threads/append-user-message`

 Append user message

-Persists a user message in a thread and bumps the thread&#39;s last-edit date so it resurfaces in the sidebar.
-Optionally rebinds the thread to another profile when the model changed mid-conversation.
+Stores a user message in a thread and bumps its last-edit date so the thread resurfaces at the top of the list.
+The per-kind attachment cap of the composer is enforced here as well, so a direct API call cannot exceed what the UI allows.
+Passing &#x60;profileId&#x60; rebinds the thread to another model, which is how a mid-conversation model switch is recorded.
+The answer carries the new message&#39;s ID; the message is stored as sent and no reply is generated - run a round with &#x60;POST api/2.0/ai/ai/send-with-stream&#x60; for that.

 #### Parameters